 The Lake House by Andersson Wise Architects.
 Location: on a steeply sloped bank of Lake Austin.

 “I’d like to think that my kids might look back at my work in the future and be proud of what dad achieved – it’s not about the money.”

 An elegant simplicity.
 Sleek, modern houses.
-Residential architecture has never been so beautiful as in the work of the Australian architecture and design practice Pleysier Perkins.
+Summed up in one word: Pleysier Perkins.
 I’m excited to chat with Ramon Pleysier.
 Ramon is in Melbourne.
 I – at the Black Sea.
 Wherever you are, I hope you’ll join us.
 Ramon Pleysier not only has an incredible portfolio but also four young children.
 The director of Pleysier Perkins Architects loves Mid-century architecture and going to the movies.
 Heartfelt thanks to each and everyone of you who ordered my e-book Celebrity Designers: 50 Interviews on Design, Architecture, and Life.
 I hope you enjoy the new interview with Ramon Pleysier as much as I did.

 What does a happy day in the life of Ramon Pleysier look like?

 I think, it would be time with family and friends.
 We entertain often and try to avoid discussing work too much.
 Apart from potentially boring your guests, it’s a good time to focus on more important things like life!

 I start work mid morning.
 This allows me to help out with the kids activities and I can avoid the morning traffic.
 We have four young children (7.5, 6.5 and 4 year old twins).
 So our home life is busy to say the least!
 I get home just in time to kiss the kids good night and then relax with the wife and debrief on the day – no work after hours.
 Apart from scribblers, because they are still fun.